DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

 ---
 {% from "figure/macro.njk" import appFigure with context %}

-We’ve been looking at ways to improve the invitation and set up a process for higher education institutions (HEIs) and their school direct partners (SDs) in Manage.
+We’ve been considering improvements to how we invite and set up higher education institutions (HEIs) and their school direct partners (SDs) in Manage.

 We started by designing a [small online service that allowed HEIs to set themselves up and invite SDs](https://bat-design-history.netlify.app/manage-teacher-training-applications/self-service-registration/).